 We found that no matter where we ate, we weren’t disappointed.
 This includes the convenience stores!
 One of the best “chicken on a stick” that we ate while there was about $1.20 USD at the 7-eleven!
 The quality of food in Japan is definitely high.
 So whether you’re paying $5 or $50, you probably won’t be disappointed.
 If you’re looking to save money on food in Japan, there are usually great priced ramen and sushi places around the corner.

-Here are some general food prices for you to get an idea
+Here are some general food prices in Japan for you to get an idea:

 - Ramen ¥750-1100 ($7-$10)

 - Wagyu, Teppanyaki, Izakaya ¥2200-6500 ($20-60)

 Alternatively you can find some great deals at 7-eleven.
 We ate a bunch of our breakfasts from 7-eleven.
 Here are some examples of prices at 7-eleven: